Windows OS Hub

 Invoke-Command -ComputerName $WKSs –ScriptBlock {Add-LocalGroupMember -Group Administrators -Member woshub\munWksAdmins'}

-How to Add Domain Users to Local Administrators via Group Policy Preferences?
+How to Add Domain Users to Local Administrators via Group Policy Preferences

-Let’s say your task is to grant local administrator privileges on computers in a specific Active Directory OU (Organizational Unit) to a HelpDesk team group.
+Suppose the task is to grant local administrator privileges on computers in a specific Active Directory OU (Organizational Unit) to a HelpDesk team group.
 Create a new security group in your domain using PowerShell and add the Helpdesk team accounts to it:

 New-ADGroup munWKSAdmins -path 'OU=Groups,OU=Munich,OU=DE,DC=woshub,DC=com' -GroupScope Global –PassThru